ramakrishnanyadav/ADmyBRAND-Insights/AI_REPORT.md

     > **OR**
     > "Generate a basic Next.js 14 App Router structure and boilerplate using Bolt.new for a marketing analytics dashboard.
 Then, suggest how to integrate a `ThemeProvider` for dark/light mode switching using `next-themes` and place the `GlobalSearch` and `ProfileDropdown` components within the header."

-**## AI vs Manual Work Split**
+## 📊 AI vs. Human Contribution: A Balanced Workflow

-*   **AI-generated:** Approximately **60-70%** of the codebase.
+*   **AI-Generated:** Approximately **60-70%** of the codebase.
 AI tools were fundamental in rapidly generating the complex UI components, implementing sophisticated animations, and scaffolding the overall dashboard structure according to the highly detailed prompts.
 This included leveraging v0.dev for core UI, Copilot for component implementation and animations, and Bolt.new for initial project structure.
-*   **Manual coding:** Approximately **30-40%**.
-Manual effort was critical for:
+*   **Human-Led Development:** Approximately **30-40%**.
+My manual effort was critical for:
     *   **Debugging and Resolution:** Actively identifying and fixing issues related to tech stack version incompatibilities (e.g., ensuring Framer Motion worked seamlessly with Recharts in Next.js 14), resolving syntax errors, and addressing logical flaws in AI-generated code.
 This involved deep dives into library documentation and using ChatGPT/Claude for targeted solutions.
     *   **Integration and Orchestration:** Connecting AI-generated UI components, implementing the core data flow, integrating navigation, and ensuring all features (like search, theme toggle, profile dropdown) worked cohesively as a single application.
 This involved making significant code changes for better integration approaches where AI suggestions were not immediately compatible or optimal.
     *   **Custom Logic & Data:** Developing custom mock data generation, simulating real-time updates, implementing advanced filtering logic, and creating specific interactive features for charts and tables that required bespoke implementations.